tsobe/lobiani/doc/adr/0007-use-events-as-communication-mechanism-between-modules.md

 ## Context

 We need a communication mechanism between modules.
-We can let each module directly consume the API of another module or we could let each module subscribe to events published by other modules
+We can let each module directly consume the API of another module, or we could let each module subscribe to events published by other modules

 ## Decision